FOR526: Memory Forensics In-Depth

 Malware Can Hide, But It Must Run

 Digital Forensics and Incident Response (DFIR) professionals need Windows memory forensics training to be at the top of their game.
-Investigators who do not look at volatile memory are leaving evidence on the table.
+Investigators who do not look at volatile memory are leaving evidence at the crime scene.
 RAM content holds evidence of user actions, as well as evil processes and furtive behaviors implemented by malicious code.
 It is this evidence that often proves to be the smoking gun that unravels the story of what happened on a system.

-FOR526: Memory Forensics In-Depth provides the critical skills necessary for digital forensics examiners and incident responders to proficiently analyze captured memory images and live response audits.
+FOR526: Memory Forensics In-Depth provides the critical skills necessary for digital forensics examiners and incident responders to successfully perform live system memory triage and analyze captured memory images.
 The course uses the most effective freeware and open-source tools in the industry today and provides an in-depth understanding of how these tools work.
 FOR526 is a critical course for any serious DFIR investigator who wants to tackle advanced forensics, trusted insider, and incident response cases.

-Just as it is crucial to understand disk and registry structures to substantiate findings in traditional system forensics, it is equally critical to understand memory structures.
+In today's forensics cases, it is just as critical to understand memory structures as it is to understand disk and registry structures.
 Having in-depth knowledge of Windows memory internals allows the examiner to access target data specific to the needs of the case at hand.
+For those investigating platforms other than Windows, this course also introduces OSX and Linux memory forensics acquisition and analysis using hands-on lab exercises.

 - Proper Memory Acquisition: Demonstrate targeted memory capture to ensure data integrity and combat anti-acquisition techniques.